boyzoid/blog/content/posts/2022/march/helloworld.md

 ---
 I would like to welcome you to my little slice of the Interwebs.

 You may be wondering why I said 'again'.
 Well, that is because is the second incarnation of my blog.
 I had technical issues with the older version and, well, life kind of got in the way of correcting those issues.
-To be honest, a lot of the content is old nad not liekly relevant any longer.
+To be honest, a lot of the content is old and not likely relevant any longer.
 I do plan on going through the older posts and reposting here if I feel it may be relevant.

 You may be curious to know what you can expect to see here.
-I can assure you there will be a hodgepodge of tecg/coding topics.
+I can assure you there will be a hodgepodge of tech/coding topics.
 I may throw in an odd post here or there related to some of my opther passions (my family, golf, NY Giants).
 I do not plan to focus on any one subject.
-I like to tinker and I liek to share what I have learned when doing so.
+I like to tinker and I like to share what I have learned when doing so.

 There is also a better than fair chance you will see lots of pictures of my dog.
 That's him below.